nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 You can also confirm if the job is running or is completed by running `kubectl get jobs` and `kubectl get pods` in another terminal.

-Go back to your broswer and click on the Job Results entry from the Jobs navigation menu.
+Go back to your browser and click on the Job Results entry from the Jobs navigation menu.

 ![K8s Job Result Navigation](../../img/kubernetes/k8s_job_result_nav.png)